Suor/django-cacheops/README.rst

 Using memory limit
 ------------------

 If your cache never grows too large you may not bother.
-But if you do you have few options.
+But if you do you have some options.
 Cacheops stores cached data along with invalidation data, so you can't just set ``maxmemory`` and let redis evict at its will.

 First strategy that will work is configuring ``maxmemory-policy volatile-ttl``.
 Invalidation data is guaranteed to have higher TTL than referenced keys.

 Second strategy, probably more efficient one is adding ``CACHEOPS_LRU = True`` to your settings and then using ``maxmemory-policy volatile-lru``.
-However, this makes invalidation structures persistent, they are still removed on associated events, but in absence of them can clutter redis database a lot.
+However, this makes invalidation structures persistent, they are still removed on associated events, but in absence of them can clutter redis database.

 Multiple database support